datatogether/learning/replicate-with-control/README.md

 * Visit the IPFS installation page at https://ipfs.io/docs/install/
 * Scroll down to locate and download the prebuilt ipfs binaries for your operating system
+  * On Mac, click the big blue button shown in the screenshot below:

 <img src="images/screenshot-go-ipfs-builds.png" width=500 />